 Dead Sea?
 Check.
 Ancient ruins?
 Check.
 Big city?
 Check.
 What are you missing?
 A trip through the desert, of course!
 It wouldn’t be Jordan without an adventure into the sandy south of the country to watch the dry landscape become a stunning watercolor of purples, pinks, and oranges as the sun sets.
 The Wadi Rum Desert Valley has been occupied by humans for practically forever.
 Keep an eye out for depictions of antelope carved into the sandstone walls over 7,000 years ago.

 - Stop en route to Wadi Rum at Kerak to check out a big ol’ castle built by Christian Crusaders in the 1100s.

 - Continue on to Wadi Rum—you might recognize this place from countless movies, including The Martian and several Star Wars films.

-- Travel—via camel caravan—to a desert vista perfect for watching the sun go down.
+- Travel to a desert vista perfect for watching the sun go down.

-- Sip Bedouin tea and sample some snacks before returning to Wadi Rum Village for the night.
+- Sip Bedouin tea and sample some snacks before returning to Wadi Rum Village for an included dinner.

 - Day 5: Explore Petra Ruins + Optional Sunrise Hot Air Balloon Ride

 Behold!
 One of the most magnificent feats in ancient architecture.
 Petra, the Sandstone City, awaits you through a winding and spectacular canyon.
 You’ll be wowed, you’ll be awed, you’ll say things you’ve never said before, like “what in the name of Dwayne ‘The Rock’ Johnson?!”
 How has it all been so well preserved?
 Well, let’s just say it’s been Petra-fied.

 Though beautiful, the paths are rugged - be sure to slip into footwear fit for a long day of traversing uneven terrain.